Promiseigboke/roman-numerals-converter/README.md

 # roman-numerals-converter
-This is my secon JavaScript Algorithm project in freecodedamp
+This is my second JavaScript Algorithm project in freecodedamp